akrzemi1/__sandbox__/string_view_ctor.md

 Given that `std::string_view` is intended to be a faster replacement for `const std::string&` a quesion need to be answered whether we can change the interface of one without changing the interface of the other.

 P0903R1 proposes to widen the contract of `std::string_view`'s converting constructor.
-According to the theory of *design by contract*, in a correct (i.e., bug-free) program, a function with a narrower precondition `f1()` can be replaced by a function with a wider precondition `f2()` and it does not affect program correctness (measured by functions inuts satisfying their preconditions).
+According to the theory of *design by contract*, in a correct (i.e., bug-free) program, a function with a narrower precondition `f1()` can be replaced by a function with a wider precondition `f2()` and it does not affect program correctness (measured by function inputs satisfying their preconditions).
 But you cannot replace `f2()` back with `f1()`, because then the contract gets narrower.
 The only case when you can change from `f1()` to `f2()` and back is when both functions have identical contract.

-This is relevant in preactice when dealing with functions with `std::string` as parameters.
+This is relevant in practice when dealing with functions with `std::string` as parameters.
 There are situations where you need to change the signature from `void f(std::string)` to `void f(const std::string&)` for performance reasosns; and sometimes you have to change the signature from `void f(const std::string&)` to `void f(std::string)`: also for performance reasons, depending on the situation (in case you need to make a copy of the argument inside the function).
 Contract-wise both these changes are correct: both signatures have the same contract.

 Similarly, now that we have `std::string_view`, one may need to change the signature from `void f(const std::string&)` to `void f(std::string_view)`, and sometimes from `void f(std::string_view)` to `void f(std::string)`.
 Now, if both `std::string` and `std::string_view` have the same narrow contract in constructors (null pointer disallowed in both), the change in either direction is correct contract-wise.
 (Technically, `std::string` and `std::string_view` have different set of member functions, so mechanically replacing one type with the other may result in a program that does not compile.
 But in most of the cases we are only interested in the sequence as a whole and the only members that are used are `.begin()` and `.end()`.)
 But if `std::string_view` had a wider contract in constructor (null pointer is a valid input), migrating from `void f(std::string_view)` to `void f(std::string)` might introduce bugs if someone has started passing null pointers to function `f()`.